 Finding a Hanoi dental clinic with genuinely English-capable staff is the single most important logistics step for an international patient.
 English at the coordinator level is now standard at the city’s international-facing clinics, but English at the treating-dentist level — the conversations that matter for consent, pain, and clinical decisions — is less consistent.
-This guide ranks five clinics where both layers work.
+This guide explains how to tell the difference, how to test a clinic’s English before you commit, and which clinic we recommend first.

 What “English-speaking” actually means at a Vietnamese clinic